-both as a firm, and as the individuals and teams that comprise De Brauw.
+as a firm, and as the individuals and teams that comprise De Brauw.

-It therefore follows that we pursue the highest level of quality in every aspect of our business conduct and are committed to hold ourselves accountable to the highest standards of professionalism, ethics and integrity.
+Naturally, we pursue the highest level of quality in every aspect of our business conduct, and we are committed to holding ourselves accountable to the highest standards of professionalism, ethics and integrity.

-As a Dutch firm with rich heritage, we have an international mindset and a global reach: from our head office in Amsterdam we provide our clients with unrivalled expertise in complex, often multidisciplinary and international, corporate transactions, disputes and regulatory enforcement matters.
+As a Dutch firm with a rich heritage, we have an international mindset and a global reach.
+From our head office in Amsterdam, we provide our clients with unrivalled expertise in complex, often multidisciplinary and international, corporate transactions, disputes and regulatory enforcement matters.